Albirex Niigata: Team name transition

-Stadium
+Home stadium

-Joining the J. League in 1999, its home towns are Niigata and Seiro.
+Joining the J. League in 1999, its hometowns are Niigata and Seiro.
 Until 2003, it used Niigata Perfectural Sport Ground as the home ground but since 2004, the team began using Niigata Stadium Big Swan as well and now plays most of its games there.
 In 2003, it set a record for highest attendance in the J. League with the cumulative total of around 660,000.
 Its practice grounds are Albirex's training facilities in Seiro Albillage and the Ijimino Sports Park (五十公野運動公園, Ijimino Undō Kōen) in Shibata.

 The club plays its home games in the Niigata Stadium "Big Swan", which is currently called Denka Big Swan Stadium through a sponsorship deal.
-The stadium was opened in 2001, and has a capacity of 42,300.
+The stadium was opened in 2001 and has a capacity of 42,300.
 Prior to this the club had played its matches in the Niigata City Athletic Stadium constructed in 1938 with a capacity of 18,000.

 The stadium was the site of two first round matches and one Round of 16 match in the past 2002 FIFA World Cup.
 It was also the venue for the 2009 National Sports Festival.